Published on 20 Mar 2018 | Topics: #news

-Show your support for the hard-working and innovative local businesses by nominating them for the Hambleton Business Awards 2017.
+Last year Great Ayton had a record five business nominations - show your support for the hard-working and innovative local businesses by nominating them for the Hambleton Business Awards 2018.

 BUSINESS AWARDS LAUNCHED

-Nominations for an annual awards scheme which celebrates businesses across Hambleton opened on 1st March.
-The Hambleton District Council initiative is sponsored by Federation of Small Businesses and Dales of Thirsk, recognising the range and diversity of businesses in the district, their achievements and those of the people who work for them in eight categories:
+Hambleton District Council initiative recognises the range and diversity of businesses in the district, their achievements and the achievements of the people who work there.

-- Apprenticeship Champion – for an apprentice funded through Hambleton District Council who has developed most in the role,
+- Apprenticeship Champion – for an apprentice funded through Hambleton District Council who has developed most in the role (funded through HDC scheme),

 - Best Customer Service – for the business who puts its customers first,